Layloe/Elisa/README.md

- -edit.js, home.js, and postController.js are to be put into one doc -doing this will not only make my code dry it will also make it easier to read -easier said then done, prepare for a wave of errors
+ -edit.js, home.js, and postController.js are to be put into one doc -doing this will not only make my code dry it will also make it easier to read -easier said then done, prepare for a wave of errors -made route and controller changes
+ -getting route errors but /posts/new seems to be working -navbar working at /posts but not at /
+ -